grafana/opentelemetry-collector-contrib/receiver/githubactionsreceiver/README.md

 - `path` (default: '/events'): Path where the receiver instance will accept events
 - `secret`: GitHub webhook hash signature
-- `ghauth`: GitHub API authentication details used to retireve workflows logs (can be omitted if no log pipeline is configured for the receiver)
+- `gh_api`: GitHub API configuration details used to retireve workflows logs (can be omitted if no log pipeline is configured for the receiver)
+  - `base_url`: GitHub Enterprise base URL.
+Can be omitted if using GitHub.com
+  - `upload_url`: GitHub Enterprise upload URL.
+Can be omitted if using GitHub.com
+  - `auth`: GitHub API authentication details
     - `token`: GitHub personal access token.
 Must be empty if any of the following is set
     - `app_id` GitHub App ID
     - `installation_id` GitHub App Installation ID
     - `private_key_path` Path to the GitHub App private key file

 Example: